precyon/Traffic-Sign-Classifier/writeup.md

 #### Regularization
 Adding regularization was one of the first modifications we made to the default LeNet-5 model.
 A later section describes our iterations on the regularization parameters.
-- Dropout.
-We added dropout layers to all the fully-connected layers in the model.
+- **Dropout**: We added dropout layers to all the fully-connected layers in the model.
 Dropout is not usually used in the convolutional layers and we mostly stuck to this using our iterations.
-- L2-regularization.
-Again, L2-regularization was added only to the weights in the fully-connected layers.
+- **L2-regularization**: Again, L2-regularization was added only to the weights in the fully-connected layers.
 The loss function from the prediction errors was augmented with L2-norm of the layer weights, scaled with a tunable hyperparameter.
 While L2-regularization gave us significant benefits in reducing overfitting initially, we set it to zero in favor of dropout as our validation accuracy approached closer to the training accuracy.

 ### Development history
+---

 Since the number of iterations in the model development were large, we present only a few important changes to the model and the hyper-parameters that we took towards our target validation accuracy